LaunchCodeEducation/java-web-development/src/chapters/thymeleaf-views/template-fragments.rst

 templates.
 The fragments are stored in a separate file, and they can be accessed by using the keywords ``fragment`` and ``replace``.

-A summary of these two keywords it given below, followed by another :ref:`video walkthrough <coding-events-fragments-vid>` to give you some more live-coding practice.
+A summary of these two keywords is given below, followed by another :ref:`video walkthrough <coding-events-fragments-vid>` to give you some more live-coding practice.